GaymerSocial/About.Gaymer.Social/coc.md

 ## Catch-all

-The moderation team will always take a pragmatic approach to every report they receive - if they feel that a problematic Toot isn't explicitly called out in this CoC, yet is inappropriate for gaymer.social, the Toot will likely be removed and the member will be dealt with appropriately.
+The moderation team will always take a pragmatic approach to every report they receive - if they feel that a problematic Toot isn't explicitly called out in this CoC, yet is inappropriate for Gaymer.Social, the Toot will likely be removed and the member will be dealt with appropriately.

 ## Cross-posting